telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application.md

 > The following article guides you on how to use the Blazor Web Report Designer in a [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) web application.

+The quickest way to add the web report designer to a Blazor web project is with the __Telerik Blazor Report Designer__ item template in Visual Studio.
+The item template adds a page with the Web Report Designer and, if needed, enables the Web Report Designer REST Service.
+To start the item template wizard, in Visual Studio `Solution Explorer`, select the target .NET project.
+On the Project menu, click `Add` -> `New Item`.
+In the Add New Item search box enter "*Telerik Blazor Report Designer*" and select the item template that corresponds to your project type.

+For full control, instead of using the item template, you can manually configure the REST service and add the web report designer as elaborated in the rest of this article.

 ## Prerequisites

 * [Visual Studio 2022](https://www.visualstudio.com/vs/)